thecodrr/covyd/README.md

 **1. How does it work?**

-The concept is very simple. `cassy` has a list of messages.
+The concept is very simple. `covyd` has a list of messages.
 It randomly chooses a message and prints it in the terminal either on startup or after every N commands (configurable).

 **2. What are you expecting from this?**

 The purpose is simple.
-To help developers and people maintain a healthy routine and to also give them something fun to work with. `cassy` can grow to become something amazing.
+To help developers and people maintain a healthy routine and to also give them something fun to work with. `covyd` can grow to become something amazing.
 And I am hoping the community will see that.

 **3. How did it come to be?**